AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 What you view on this panel depends on your user role.
 The following table lists the roles and the respective sections that are displayed in the left panel.

 - **Admin & Publisher**: The ability to view all the sections in the panel.
 - **Author**: The ability to view all the sections except publishing.
-Author do not have access to Map collections, Publish queue, and Bulk publish section.
+Authors do not have access to Map collections, Publish queue, and Bulk publish section.
 - **Reviewer**: The ability to view the Overview section only.
-Selecting the Overview section either displays a default empty state message or the Workfront tasks widget depending on whether Workfront is configured.
+Selecting the Overview section either displays a default empty state message or the Workfront tasks widget depending on whether Adobe Workfront is configured.

 Features available in the left panel are explained as follows: